 Rather than a ban, I suggest a ceiling on coal-fired generation combined with the carbon tax to encourage power generation companies to de-commission their worst polluting plants.
 I would disagree with the courageous climatologist as to an outright ban since it would seem impractical to halt the replacement of old plants with better plants, especially where coal is an important source of energy.

-* Note: For more consideration of a carbon tax, read the commentary to a forecast in Green Car Congress, “US and Canada Will Regulate CO2 by End of Decade” and “The Carbon Wars (PDF)“.
+* Note: For more consideration of a carbon tax, read the commentary to a forecast in Green Car Congress, “US and Canada Will Regulate CO2 by End of Decade5” and “The Carbon Wars (PDF)“.

 I also would quibble with two other points made within the recommendation: 1) the issue of carbon sequestration and 2) carbon trading